Nursing Studies BSc (Hons) top-up

 Study level: Undergraduate

-This course is designed for international students with a Diploma-level nursing registration in their own country who wish to further their understanding of UK nursing practice.
+This course is designed for international students with a Diploma-level General Nursing registration in their own country who wish to further their understanding of UK nursing practice.

 - Following successful completion of the course, you may apply to register with the Nursing and Midwifery Council (NMC) (additional costs apply, please visit the NMC website for further information and requirements).